plemaillet/read_spectral_data/README.md

   <img width="557" height="512" src="Uterine_Cervix_red.png">
 </p>

-For this selection of pixels positions, the measured transmittance are displayed plotting the spectral mean values of the transmittance.
+For this selection of pixels positions, the spectral mean values of the transmittance are plotted.
 An errorbar plot of the spectral mean values and standard deviation of the transmittance is also presented:

 <p float="middle">
 	<img width="448" height="336" src="plot_T.png" />